JacobSmith27/Data_Science/Readings/Week_4/README.md

 # Readings for week 4 #

-File containing all my readings for week 4 of Data sciences.
+File containing all my readings for week 4 of Data sciences